-May Lau, M.D., M.P.H., is an Assistant Professor of Pediatrics at UT Southwestern and serves as the Medical Director of the Adolescent and Young Adult clinic at Children’s Medical Center Dallas.
+May Lau, M.D., M.P.H., is an Associate Professor of Pediatrics at UT Southwestern and serves as the Medical Director of the Adolescent and Young Adult clinic at Children’s Medical Center Dallas.

 She is a Fellow of the American Academy of Pediatrics and a Fellow of the Society of Adolescent Health and Medicine.
-She co-chairs the American Academy of Pediatrics Texas Pediatric Society Committee on Adolescent and Sports Medicine and is President of the Texas Chapter of the Society of Adolescent Health and Medicine.
-She is also a member of the Texas Medical Association Committee on Child and Adolescent Health.
+She has been elected to the American Academy of Pediatrics Section on Adolescent Medicine Executive Committee and co-chairs the American Academy of Pediatrics Texas Pediatric Society Committee on Adolescent and Sports Medicine, Dr. Lau served as President of the Texas Chapter of the Society of Adolescent Health and Medicine, and a consultant to the Texas Medical Association Committee on Child and Adolescent Health.

-Dr. Lau’s goal is to improve the sexual and reproductive health of adolescents, through clinical work and research.
-She has presented her research on racial and ethnic disparities, adolescent pregnancy, and receipt of the human papillomavirus (HPV) vaccine at national meetings and her work has appeared in the Journal of Adolescent Research, American Journal of Men’s Health, Vaccine, Journal of Pediatric and Adolescent Gynecology, and Maternal and Child Health Journal.
+Dr. Lau’s goal is to improve the sexual and reproductive health of adolescents, through clinical work, education, and research.
+She has spoken on numerous adolescent medicine topics including care of youth with gender dysphoria, sexually transmitted infections, contraception, and mental health at national and regional meetings.
+Her research on racial and ethnic disparities in adolescent health, adolescent pregnancy, and youth with gender dysphoria has been presented at national meetings and appeared in many peer-reviewed journals including Pediatrics, LGBT Health, Journal of Developmental and Behavioral Pediatrics, Journal of Pediatric and Adolescent Gynecology, and Maternal and Child Health Journal.

 - Medical School